smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **The Midnight Bargain** by C.L.
 Polk and **Unsouled** by Will Wight and **Small Miracles** by Olivia Atwater and **Waybound** by Will Wight and **Miss Percy's Pocket Guide to the Care and Feeding of British Dragons** by Quenby Olson, each read 8 times

 **TOTAL**: 871 books read, with 608 unique titles.
+373 books were claimed to qualify for hard mode.
 507 books were used only once for this square.
 Skipped 32 times.
 Substituted 25 times.